juliana-gru/Jamming/README.md

 This project is part of Codecademy's course 'Create a front-end app with React' and was originally created with ReactJS using class components.
 I've refactored the code to function components using React Hooks.

-Deployed with Netlify to: jammmingwithspotify.netlify.app
+Deployed with Netlify to: https://jammmingwithspotify.netlify.app

 ### User stories:
 - Can link their spotify account (have to to gain access to the app's functionalities)